EyeBallTank/PROJECT-NORTUBEL-main-ish/README.md

 * GlitchedCode (Used tutorial video on Password system)
 * HE360 (Used tutorial video for the art galleries)
 * Daviesdev (Used tutorial video for the 2 videos in LevelTutorial1)
-* horbror (Feedback, also for adding a Nortubel reference to his game Dreams of Joy Departed which in turn lead to this game referencing DOJD)
+* horbror (Feedback, music, also for adding a Nortubel reference to his game Dreams of Joy Departed which in turn lead to this game referencing DOJD)
 * Slapson/Slapsoff (Faygo cameo)
 * FairyGodBomber (Ganyah cameo)
 * Hemoglobinworld (Crossover with DreadHunter)